How do I get involved with the Parish and get to know people?

 Please feel free to grab any one of these individuals if you have any thoughts, concerns or comments.
 They are here to serve you!

-The Parish Finance committee is made up of: Adrien Bussiere (chairperson), Perry Hendriks, Carmen Grayson, Joceline LeBlanc, Dennis Madu.
+The Parish Finance committee is made up of: Joe Halbach (chairperson), Carmen Grayson, Joceline LeBlanc, Dennis Madu.

 How do I contribute financially to the Parish?

-There are two main ways to contribute financially.
+There are a few main ways to contribute financially.
 There are envelopes which get put into the basket weekly at the time of collection, or there is direct deposit.
 Forms for new parishioners are at the back of the parish and you can sign up for which method you prefer.
+Additionally, you can contribute on our website through Canada Helps.

 Why should I give?